../

 Some tldr notes:

-1. Resize your training and validation images to match exactly the network size.
+1. Resize your training and validation images to match the network size.

 • For example: mogrify -verbose -strip -resize 416x416! -quality 75 *.JPG